Kirby and the Forgotten Land: Gameplay

 Kirby and the Forgotten Land is the first platform game in the series with full 3D gameplay, where the player must guide Kirby through various different stages to save the Waddle Dees at the end.
-As in most Kirby games, Kirby can jump and slide as well as inhale enemies and objects which he can either spit out like projectiles or swallow to gain a copy ability.
-Alongside returning copy abilities, this game introduced two new copy abilities in the form of Drill and Ranger, as well as a new "Mouthful Mode" where Kirby can swallow and control larger objects, such as cars and vending machines.
+As in most Kirby games, Kirby can jump and slide as well as inhale enemies and objects which he can either spit out as projectiles or swallow to gain a copy ability.
+Alongside returning copy abilities, this game introduced Drill and Ranger as two new copy abilities, as well as a new "Mouthful Mode" system where Kirby can swallow and control larger objects, such as cars and vending machines.
 Similar to Kirby Battle Royale and Kirby and the Rainbow Curse, a second player can join in and play as Bandana Waddle Dee, who uses a spear as his main form of attack.

-Copy Abilities can be upgraded at Waddle Dee's Weapons Shop in Waddle Dee Town.
+Copy abilities can be upgraded at Waddle Dee's Weapons Shop in the main hub area of the game, Waddle Dee Town.
 These upgrades make the Copy Abilities stronger and give them more attacks for Kirby to use.
-To upgrade an ability, Kirby needs to have Rare Stones.
-These can be obtained by completing special Treasure Road levels found throughout the game.
-Kirby also needs the Blueprint for the upgrade, which can be found in a level.
-After completing the game, Rare Stones can be used to power up a Copy Ability, increasing the amount of damage it can deal.
+Upgrading abilities requires Rare Stones, which can be obtained by completing special Treasure Road levels found throughout the game.
+After completing the game, Rare Stones can also be used to power up a Copy Ability, increasing the amount of damage it deals.

-The goal of each stage is to rescue the Waddle Dees, who are freed by finding them trapped in cages, as well as by accomplishing certain goals specific to each stage.
-Once rescued, they are returned to Waddle Dee Town, the main hub of the game.
-As the player rescues more Waddle Dees, the town size increases as well as unlocks minigames that the player can compete with others online for the top score.
-Among them include fishing, working a part-time job at Waddle Dee Café, and a puzzle minigame akin to Kirby Tilt 'n' Tumble.
+The goal of each stage is to rescue the Waddle Dees, who are freed by finding them trapped in cages throughout the stage, as well as by accomplishing certain goals specific to each stage.
+Once rescued, they return to Waddle Dee Town.
+As the player rescues more Waddle Dees, the size of the town increases, unlocking new minigames.
+These include fishing, working a part-time job at Waddle Dee Café, and a puzzle minigame akin to Kirby Tilt 'n' Tumble.
 The game also supports Amiibo functionality.